ninjulia/becausejulia/README.md

 Julia Czarnecki | Design | Code | Digital

-Code Repository for portfolio website [becausejulia.com](https://www.becausejulia.com).
-Project files uploaded here for your code review and Netlify.com web hosting.
+Code repository for my design portfolio website, [becausejulia.com](https://www.becausejulia.com).
+Project files are uploaded here for your code review and Netlify web hosting.
+I selected the Bootstrap framework for its ease of use and component library, although it notoriously delivers some code bloat.
+To combat that, I went with 11ty for a static site generator, known for its performance and low barrier to entry.
+In the future, I'd like to continue optimizing my use of both systems to deliver a more performant site.

 ## Table of contents